gixWorks/vtiger-mobile-client-ios/MOBILE_API_DOCUMENTATION.md

 Example of JSON String to set in the `values` parameter:

+    {
+      "date_start": "2014-01-18",
-`{"date_start":"2014-01-18", "due_date": "2014-01-18", "start_time":"14:44","activitytype":"Call","location":"Overhoeksplein 2, Amsterdam","subject":"Call Smith", "assigned_user_id" : "19x1","taskstatus":"Planned","visibility":"Private"}`
+      "due_date": "2014-01-18",
+      "start_time": "14:44",
+      "activitytype": "Call",
+      "location": "Overhoeksplein 2, Amsterdam",
+      "subject": "Call Smith",
+      "assigned_user_id": "19x1",
+      "taskstatus": "Planned",
+      "visibility": "Private"
+    }

-Note the absence of "id" because we want to create new record
+Note the absence of "id" because we want to create a new record.

-For setting the assigned user, The id must be in the form of moduleid x entityid
+For setting the assigned user, The id must be in the form of `moduleid x entityid`.

-Record must be in the form module_idXrecord_id such as 1x1151
+Record must be in the form `module_idXrecord_id` such as `1x1151`.

 Example of successful response:  (basically returns the entire record created)